 We wandered through the canyon, each twist and bend offering spectacular new sites and wonders including the remnants of statues and carvings to the various gods of the time.
 About halfway through we saw the once beautiful carvings of traders leading herds of camels.
 These would have been spectacular to behold in their day, but now all that remains after millennia of erosion are the feet.

-In the widest part of the siq our guide pointed us to an amazing natural formation and his favourite rock.
-From the side, C quickly pointed out that it looked like a fish, but when the guide took him by the hand and moved him towards the front C shouted “Now it’s an elephant!” and C proudly named it “The Elefish”!
+In the widest part of the siq our guide pointed us to an amazing natural formation and his favorite rock.
+From the side, C quickly pointed out that it looked like a fish, but when the guide took him by the hand and moved him towards the front C shouted: “Now it’s an elephant!” and C proudly named it “The Elefish”!

 About this time, D decided to drop off for a nap in our kid carrier so we decided to wander within the cooler caves for a bit before heading down to the main street to track down a local for our adventure up to the High Place of Sacrifice.